 Tempodrom Berlin

-The Tempodrom is a multipurpose event venue located in the Mitte district of Berlin. in my opinion one of the main attractions of the Tempodrom for photographers is its unique and versatile architecture.
+The Tempodrom is a multipurpose event venue located in the Mitte district of Berlin.
+In my opinion, one of the main attractions of the Tempodrom for photographers is its unique and versatile architecture.
 The tent-like structure, with its curved lines and transparent walls, provides a visually striking backdrop for photos.
-The interior space of the Tempodrom is also flexible and can be transformed to suit a wide range of events, providing additional photo opportunities.
+I my recommendation would be: don’t forget your wide-angle lens.

 Tempelhof Airport (Flughafen Tempelhof)